krivanpeter/my-first-website/README.md

 This is my first webpage.

 I started to study Web Development at Code Institute.
-What a I learned and used for this:
+What I learned and used for this:
 * HTML
 * CSS
 * Cloud9